 - a.
 LANL satellite experiments and data - b.
 LANL remote sensing experiments and data - c.
-LANL space science computer simulation codes and algorithms.
+LANL Heliophysics computer simulation codes and algorithms - d.
+Unique LANL facilities (e.g., LANSCE, Highly Charged Ion Beam Laboratory, HPC, ...)

 The overall theme is to conduct cutting-edge research that enables fundamental breakthroughs in our understanding of the space environment through new missions, advanced cross-disciplinary modeling capabilities and innovative uses of unique LANL data or numerical modeling resources.
-From the above topic areas, the following focused science topics are chosen for FY23:
+From the above topic areas, the following focused science topics are chosen for FY24:

-1. Exploration and support for LANL participation in future space-based missions (including high altitude rockets, balloons and spacecraft):
+1. Exploration and support for LANL participation in future space-based missions:

 - a.
-Novel uses of LANL CubeSat technology. - b.
-Remote sensing and in-situ measurements of the space environment, especially the low-energy particle populations. - c.
-Applied projects in this area are encouraged to submit to PI-SATS (Section 2.7).
+Development of novel science mission concepts - b.
+Novel uses of commercial small satellite and ground system capabilities. - c.
+Remote sensing and in-situ measurements of the space environment, especially the low-energy particle populations.

-2. Advance computational and data analysis capabilities for space plasmas:
+2. Advance computational and data analysis capabilities:

 - a.
 Development of cross-scale data analysis and modeling capabilities. - b.
-Development of cross-disciplinary capabilities (e.g., in-situ visualization, inference, AI, and communication modeling).
+Development of cross-disciplinary capabilities (for instance, in-situ visualization, inference, artificial intelligence, and data science).

-3. Innovative uses of unique LANL data or numerical modeling resources:
+3. Innovative uses of unique LANL data or capabilities:

 - a.
 Use of LANL energetic particle measurements and models to complement other scientific studies using NASA data. - b.
-Use of LANL radio frequency or optical measurements to enhance scientific studies.
+Use of LANL radio frequency or optical measurements to enhance scientific studies